MigVega/SLAM2REF/README.md

 ## What is SLAM2REF?
-SLAM2REF uses pose-graph multi-Session anchoring to align your LiDAR data with a reference map or with another session, allowing precise 6-DoF pose retrieval and map extension.
+SLAM2REF uses pose-graph multi-session anchoring to align your LiDAR data with a reference map or with another session, allowing precise 6-DoF pose retrieval and map extension.
 - This project is an extension of [LT-SLAM](https://github.com/gisbi-kim/lt-mapper/tree/main), which implements a custom GTSAM factor for anchoring (see BetweenFactorWithAnchoring.h).
 However, this project is completely ROS-independent.
 This is also an extension of the [BIM-SLAM](http://www.iaarc.org/publications/2023_proceedings_of_the_40th_isarc_chennai_india/bim_slam-integrating_bim_models_in_multi_session_slam_for_lifelong_mapping_using_3d_lidar.html) project, for which a [video](https://youtu.be/5WgPRRijI4Y) explanation is available.
-- Moreover, we have implemented a novel Indoor Scan Context Descriptor for fast place recognition.
+- Moreover, we have implemented a novel Indoor Scan Context Descriptor for fast place recognition, which is an extension of [Scan Context](https://github.com/gisbi-kim/SC-A-LOAM).
-- Also, a novel YawGICP algorithm for robust point cloud registration with varying mostly yaw angles.
+- Also, a novel YawGICP algorithm for robust point cloud registration with varying mostly yaw angles, this one is a particular implementation of the [Open 3D GICP](https://github.com/isl-org/Open3D/pull/3181).
 - SLAM2REF additionally allows the retrieval of 6-DoF poses with an accuracy of up to 3 cm given an accurate TLS point cloud as a reference map (this map should be accurate, at least regarding the position of permanent elements such as walls and columns).

 The following image presents a very brief overview of how the method works.